SU-HSDO/suhumsci/lando/README.md

 _Prerequisite: Make sure you have added your SSH key in Acquia cloud, and that it's saved in your `~/.ssh folder._

-Using and M1/M2 Mac?
+Using and Apple Silicon Mac?
 See amended instructions below prior to setup.

 1. [Install Lando](https://lando.dev/download/).
-    * Apple M1/Silicon Users will need to pay special attention to the version of Lando and Docker they install for proper functionality.
+    * Apple Silicon Users will need to pay special attention to the version of Lando and Docker they install for proper functionality.
 "If you have a new Apple Silicon based Mac then choose the arm64 DMG from Lando."
 2. Copy `lando/default.lando.yml` to `.lando.yml`.
 3. Take the `.loc` domains in the `.lando.yml` file and add them to your `/etc/hosts` file, as shown below: